JJSlabbert/iTilt-digital-hydrometer/README.md

 9 It should consume less power.This need testing.
 MPU6050 and DS18B20 is powered by GPIO and switch of during deep sleep.

-10 One Micro USB port for charging and programming
+10 One Micro USB port for charging and programming.

 11 Less complicated cuircut.
-The Wemos Lolin has a build in charger
+The Wemos Lolin has a build in battery charger/power supply.

 1 Publish to ubidots and other services.